Smoked Rack of Pork

 For a full list of ingredients and instructions, please scroll down to the recipe at the bottom of this page.

-2. Rinse the pork with tap water washing away any lingering bone chips, then pat it dry with paper towels.
+Rinse the rack of pork under cool tap water to remove any lingering bone chips, then pat it completely dry using paper towels.
+Drying well helps the rub stick and improves browning on the surface.

-3. Combine the olive oil, minced garlic, paprika, thyme, salt, and pepper in a small bowl.
+In a small bowl, combine the olive oil, minced garlic, paprika, thyme, salt, and pepper until it forms a loose paste.

-5. Place the pork on the smoker and smoke at 180-F for about 30 minutes to give it a good bit of smoke.
+Place the pork directly on the smoker grates and smoke at 180°F for about 30 minutes to build up smoke flavor.

-7. Remove the pork from the smoker and let it rest about 10 minutes before carving.
-Enjoy!
+Remove the pork from the smoker and let it rest for about 10 minutes before slicing so the juices can redistribute.

 How To Carve A Rack of Pork